lowRISC/qemu/docs/opentitan/cfggen.md

 * `-S` path to the generated file that contains all the "secret" constants of the _top_.

-* `-s` specify a SoC identifier for OT platforms with mulitple SoCs
+* `-s` specify a SoC identifier for OT platforms with multiple SoCs

 * `-T` specify the OpenTitan _top_ name, such as `darjeeling`, `earlgrey`, ...
 This option is mandatory if `-t` is not specified.
 An OTDIR root directory should be specified with this option.